cristina-trebe/RealState_SmartContract_Solidity/README.md

-# RealEstate - SmartContract / NFT
+# RealEstate - Smart-Contract
-##  Sample  "JS / Solidity / Hardhat" Project
+##  Sample  "Solidity / Hardhat with Javascript" Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

  ![Overview SmartContract_RealEstate](./images/Overview.png)
   * Seller lists property
   * Buyer deposits earnset